IPVanish Pros & Cons

 The default protocol is IKEv2, which is a solid choice for mobile devices that move between WiFi and cellular data.
 While you can switch to IPSec if you want, we recommend sticking with IKEv2 for optimal security.

 There’s no split tunneling or LAN exemption, which is underwhelming.
 You are able to build whitelists and blacklists of wireless networks though, so the app will know which networks to protect and which are trustworthy.

 On a positive note, server load and ping times are displayed in the servers list, which is helpful for figuring out which location will offer the best performance.
 There’s also a simple and straightforward favorites system to save time scrolling when choosing your preferred location.

 Overall, the IPVanish iOS client is a basic app that’s functional if not perfect.
-It lacks some essential features like a VPN kill switch, which means we don’t recommend it for privacy-reliant activities like torrenting.
+It lacks some essential features like a VPN kill switch, which means we don’t recommend it for privacy-reliant activities.
 Hopefully more features will be added to the iOS app in the future.